nus-cs2103-AY2324S1/tp/docs/team/distractedcat.md

 ### Project: Fumblelog

-FFumbleLog is a desktop productivity application used for managing contacts and events.
+FumbleLog is a desktop productivity application used for managing contacts and events.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.
 **Given below are my contributions to the project:**

 * **Code contributed**: [DistractedCat](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=distractedcat&breakdown=true)